Thuandeptrai/Instagram-with-firebase/README.md

-# The largest heading
-Instagram clone using reactjs and firebase
+# Instagram clone using reactjs and firebase